dspaxton/appmesh-demo/README.md

 ![](img/Appmesh-logical.png)

-If you want to deploy some additional cababilities, click on [this link](https://github.com/dspaxton/EKS-App-Mesh/blob/master/README2.md)
+Click on [this link](https://github.com/dspaxton/EKS-App-Mesh/blob/master/README2.md) to deploy some additional capabilities including:
+1. Routing based on User-Agent header
+2. Deploying an ECS Fargate Service and incorporating that into the mesh.